"Dec. 26, 2012 -- Johnnie McKee thought she was out of the woods.

 - diarrhea that is watery or bloody;

-- slow heart rate, weak pulse, severe tingling, numbness, muscle pain or weakness;
+- severe tingling or numbness, slow heart rate, weak pulse, muscle weakness;

 Less serious side effects may include: